European Joint Programme on Rare Diseases (EJP RD)

 The European Joint Programme on Rare Diseases (EJP RD) has successfully implemented three Joint Transnational Calls since 2019 to further help in coordinating the research efforts of European, Associated and non-European countries in the field of rare diseases and implement the objectives of the International Rare Disease Research Consortium (IRDiRC).
 These actions are following the ten Joint Transnational Calls for rare diseases research projects launched previously by the ERA-Net E-Rare since 2006.

-A number of national and regional funding organisations will participate in the EJP RD Joint Transnational Call (JTC) 2022 and will fund multilateral research projects on rare diseases under the EJP-COFUND action.
-Final decision on participating funding agencies will be issued before the launch of the call.
-The call is expected to be opened simultaneously by the following funding organisations in their respective countries/regions:
+27 national and regional funding organisations participate in the EJP RD Joint Transnational Call (JTC) 2022 and will fund multilateral research projects on rare diseases under the EJP-COFUND action.
+The call is open simultaneously by the following funding organisations in their respective countries/regions:

 - Austrian Science Fund (FWF), Austria